wootje/youtube-music-css-file-for-better-interface/README.md

-# I wrote some CSS code to improve the interface.
+# I wrote some CSS code to improve the YouTube Music interface.
 <br>
 Feel free to use it :-)
 <br>